rschristopher/rschristopher.github.io/src/commerce/understand-the-terms.md

  business models developed under a gold standard (a sound money standard).

-In practice, you may find commerce under a Bitcoin standard to be intuitive and simple, with less of the complex financialization one finds in modern fiat.
+As a result, you may find commerce under a Bitcoin standard to be intuitive and simple, almost naive, with none of the complex financialization one finds in modern fiat.
 There are however some new concepts, in particular new technical concepts that are worth understanding.
-We will describe and help demystify these technical concepts, especially those necessary for understanding commerce in Bitcoin.
+We will describe and help demystify these new concepts, especially those necessary for understanding commerce in Bitcoin.